Laure Hériard Dubreuil: Career

 After graduating from FIT, Heriard Dubreuil returned to France where she worked as a merchandiser alongside Nicolas Ghesquière at Balenciaga and, later, alongside Stefano Pilati at Yves Saint Laurent.
 In 2007, she decided to move to Miami to open The Webster Miami.
 The shop features items from a number of prominent brands including Balmain, Azzedine Alaïa, Pierre Hardy, and Céline.
 The shop itself is housed in a renovated 1939 Art Deco building designed by Henry Hohauser on Collins Avenue in Miami Beach.

-In 2012 Heriard Dubreuil facilitated a partnership between retailer Target and The Webster to become a part of "The Shops at Target" brand.
-In December 2013, The Webster opened a second location at the Bal Harbour Shops in Miami Beach.
-In January 2015, Heriard Dubreuil helped design an all-white capsule collection with French department store Le Bon Marché owned by LVMH.
-The collection was created for Le Bon Marché's annual "month of white" and features designers like Louis Vuitton, Marc Jacobs and Victoria Beckham.
-The collection was sold exclusively at The Webster and Le Bon Marché.
+In 2012, Heriard Dubreuil oversaw a partnership between The Webster and Target as part of "The Shops at Target" initiative.
+The Webster opened a second location at Bal Harbour Shops in Miami Beach in December 2013.
+In January 2015, Heriard Dubreuil collaborated with French department store Le Bon Marché on an all-white capsule collection for its annual "month of white".
+The collection included designs by Louis Vuitton, Marc Jacobs and Victoria Beckham and was sold exclusively through The Webster and Le Bon Marché.

-The Webster's fourth location in South Coast Plaza, Costa Mesa, California opened in September 2016.
-Followed by the fifth in SoHo, New York City, in November 2017.
-Measuring approximately 12,000 square feet, the building, which dates to 1878, features six stories, including a penthouse and a David Mallett salon.From 2020-2025, The Webster opened eight more locations in the following locations Los Angeles at Beverly Center (January 2020) designed by architect Sir David Adjaye, Montecito in luxury hotel Rosewood Miramar Beach (July 2021), Toronto, the first international outpost for The Webster in Yorkville neighborhood (November 2021), Palm Springs in downtown Design District (April 2023), New Jersey at The Shops at Riverside (October 2023), Atlanta at Lenox Square (October 2024), Austin at The Domain (April 2025) and lastly Las Vegas at Fontainbleau Las Vegas (April 2025).
-Today, The Webster is home to over 100 brands both heritage and rising talents, honoring the DNA of implemented by Dubreuil of following the three Cs, Curation, Creativity and Customer Service.
-She will always be a champion of brick and mortar specifically for luxury fashion.